brianhill/mathematical-analysis/daily_schedule_term_5.md

 * Monday, April 14 &mdash; Reading: Finish Chapter 10
 * Thursday, April 17 &mdash; Reading: Chapter 11

-#### In the interest of getting to The Fundamental Theorem of Calculus, I am proposing to skip Chapter 12 on inverse functions, and going straight to Chapter 13 on integrals.
+#### In the interest of getting to The Fundamental Theorem of Calculus, I am proposing to skip Chapter 12 on inverse functions and go straight to Chapter 13 on integrals.

 ### Week 13 &mdash; Integrals